wp-plugins/simplr-registration-form/readme.txt

 Because the focus is on separating registrants, I have not focused on creating a highly customizable form like <a href="http://wordpress.org/extend/plugins/register-plus/" title="Register Plus">Register Plus</a>.

-To use this plugin simply employ the shortcode <code>[Register]</code> on any Wordpress post or page.
+To use this plugin simply employ the shortcode <code>[register]</code> on any Wordpress post or page.
 The default role is "subscriber".
 To apply another role to the registration simply use the the role parameter, for instance: <code>[Register role="editor"]</code>.
 If you have created custom roles you may use them as well.

-You can also use shortcode so specify a custom confirmation message for each form: <br>

-[Register role="teacher" <b>message="Thank you for registering for my site.
-If you would like to encourage your students to register, please direct them to http://www.domain.com/students"</b>]

-Finally, you can specify emails to be notified when a new user is registered.
-By default site admins will receive notice but to notify others simply use the notify parameter:

-[Register role="teacher" message="Thank you for registering for my site.
-If you would like to encourage your students to register, please direct them to http://www.domain.com/students" <b>notify="email1@email.com,email2@email.com"</b>]
+For advanced options, insert the shortcode using the TinyMCE button.

 == Installation ==